onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Physics is like sex: sure, it may give some practical results, but that's not why we do it." - [Richard Feynman](https://www.goodreads.com/quotes/117534-physics-is-like-sex-sure-it-may-give-some-practical)

 > "Every new medium transforms the nature of human thought.
 In the long run, history is the story of information becoming aware of itself." - [James Gleick](https://www.goodreads.com/quotes/427523-every-new-medium-transforms-the-nature-of-human-thought-in)

+> "Not everybody can be famous but everybody can be great, because greatness is determined by service." - [Martin Luther King Jr.](https://www.goodreads.com/quotes/147771-not-everybody-can-be-famous-but-everybody-can-be-great)

+> "Life's most persistent and urgent question is, 'What are you doing for others?'" - [Martin Luther King Jr.](https://www.azquotes.com/quote/158997)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Time preference expansion